devs-group/wagtail-nuxt/README.md

 ## Persist Data

-To be able to work with data in between container creation and deletion processes fixtures can be created with:
+To be able to work with data from a different docker volume, fixtures can be created with:

     make backup